Te Ara Tupua: Petone to Ngauranga

-The Petone to Ngauranga section of the path is funded mainly by NZTA, with some funding from Wellington City Council and Greater Wellington Regional Council.
-As of October 2023, work on this section was expected to cost $312 million.

-The shared cycling and walking path will connect to the cycleway from Melling to Petone, and run along the harbour front next to the rail lines from Honiana Te Puni Reserve to the Ngauranga Interchange.
-Preparatory works began in 2022 and the path is expected to be completed in 2026.
+The Petone to Ngauranga section of the path runs along the harbour front from Honiana Te Puni Reserve to the Ngauranga Interchange on the seaward side of the rail lines and State Highway 2.
+Preparatory works began in 2022 and the path opened on 16 May 2026.
+A month after its opening, NZTA reported that the path was proving popular with the public.

 This section of the path is 4.5 km long and 5 m wide.
 NZTA states that the path will be useful in an emergency, as ambulances or fire engines will be able to travel along it if the road is blocked.
 As the path is further out from the steep hills along the route, it should be less affected by slips caused by heavy rain or earthquakes that might block the road, and should be able to provide continued access between Wellington and the Hutt Valley.

+This section of the path was jointly funded by the Crown: ($80m), National Land Transport Fund: ($261.7m), Wellington City Council ($5m), and Greater Wellington Regional Council ($2m).
+In addition to the construction of the path, the project involved a new seawall to protect the adjacent road and rail corridor.
+As of October 2023, work on this section was expected to cost $312 million, but by opening day in May 2026, the expected cost had reached $348.7 million.
+After the opening day, NZTA stated that the likely final cost would come in below the $348 million budget, and that three-quarters of the cost of this section was for resilience works, and only one quarter for the pathway and bridge.
+The resilience works included sourcing and placing around 144,000 tonnes of rock, pouring around 2,700 cubic metres of concrete seawall and placing 6,800 interlocking concrete blocks, each of 2.6 tonnes, in the seawall.
+The concrete blocks, brand name 'XBlocPlus' have Māori designs pressed into them to help sea life grip on to them.
+Use of the XBlocPlus units reduced the need for rock by 50,000 cubic metres, "cut embodied carbon by 10%, and saved $3 million while meeting 100-year storm and seismic requirements".

-Along the route, six spaces with planted areas will jut out as ūranga or 'landings' for people to pause or use recreationally.
+The Petone end of this section of the path is marked by a large bronze sculpture called Te Kaiurungi o Te Puni (the helmsmanship of Te Puni).
+The sculpture represents a canoe sternpost or taurapa and includes a figure of chief Te Puni.
+Along the route, six spaces with planted areas jut out as ūranga or 'landings' for people to pause or use recreationally.
 The location and design of each landing area relates to the geology beneath it, and each is named after a Māori cultural landmark: